 Check out our guide to the best trekking backpacks you can buy today.

 Best Design: Hynes Eagle Flight

 If you’re seeking a carry-on that can hold a lot of items, the Hynes Eagle has a near-flawless design that holds up to 40 liters of gear, but weighs just 2.4 pounds.
 One of the largest nuances of a backpack is having to dig to the bottom to recover items, but the Hynes Eagle Flight Approved bag has solved this issue by opening like a suitcase.
 The bag has a minimalist, clean look to it and comes in black, grey or purple.
 Four exterior compression straps allow you to adjust as needed to your height, and the middle compartment is padded to secure a laptop or tablet.
 A handy water bottle holder and interior slots make it easy to quickly access important items.
-The bag measures 20.1 x 12.4 x 9.8 inches, and some Amazon buyers noted that when completely full, the bag slightly exceeds carry-on dimensions.
-However, the compression straps can be adjusted to bring this back to carry-on requirements.
+The bag measures 20.1 x 12.4 x 9.8 inches, and if it exceeds carry-on dimensions, the compression straps can be adjusted to bring this back to size requirements.

 Best for Business: eBags TLS Professional Weekender

 For a bag that holds all your business essentials, as well as some clothes for a few days, the Ebags TLS Professional Weekender fits the bill.
 At 21 x 14 x 8 inches, the Weekender is as spacious as it can be for a carry-on backpack – and yet it still has a professional look and even doubles as a briefcase.
-The Weekender flips open for easy screening through security without having to remove your laptop.
-Some Amazon users reported that the bag felt very large on their back, so it may not be ideal for smaller body types.
+Plus, the Weekender flips open for easy screening through security without having to remove your laptop.

 Best for Versatility: Gregory I-Street Backpack